rus777777/terraform-team-1/asg/README.md

 ## General info
 This ASG scales across 3 Availability Zones.
 The Auto Scaling group is accessible from the Application Load Balancer, while the Elastic Load Balancer is connected via the Internet.
-ASG Template - Automatically selects the latest golden image Elastic Load Balancer is on public subnets, Auto Scaling Group is on private subnets.
+ASG Template - Automatically selects the latest golden image.
+Elastic Load Balancer is on public subnets, Auto Scaling Group is on private subnets.